aaltamashzaheer/Meetup-Planner-Using-Django-Framework/README.md

   <h1 color=#F7CC18FF> Hi there, I'm Altamash Zaheer👋<a href="#"></h1>

 Welcome to Meetup Planner!
-This is a web application built with Django that helps you plan your meetups with ease👋
+This is a web application built with Django that helps you plan your meetups with ease.

 ## Table of Contents